 Why Post Run Stretches is Necessary

-There are a multitude of exercises and post run stretches that you might have heard of before.
+There is a multitude of exercises and post-run stretches that you might have heard of before.
 So much information is available on the internet nowadays on what is the correct method to prepare for a race.
 The experts in physiotherapy and sports performance claim that stretching before a run is vital to preventing cramps.
 However, many other professionals claim that these exercises can actually diminish your performance!

 Are you still thinking whether stretching after running is good or bad?

 Then, the first thing you need to do is remember that there are tons of benefit of running stretches, whether before or after a run.
 Every movement you make flexes your muscles and aids in guiding you towards your goal.
 These very muscles and tendons are prone to damage, tears, sprains, and other injuries after intense or long runs.
 It is your job to make sure they stay in shape and do not get overworked.

 Stretching is the best way to ensure that you are not harming yourself after a run, playing a sport, or even going to the gym.
 Take the necessary precautions or you may face dealing with irreversible damage.

 Areas to Focus on While Stretching